 Anne Mercer Larson, June 13, 2016

-Revised June 19, 2018
+Revised June 12, 2019

-Fat Causes Inflammation: Obesity-Induced Inflammation
+Fat Causes Inflammation

 Fat stores and inflammation go hand-in-hand.
-Simply carrying fat stores on the body causes a low-grade inflammation.4 The more fat a person stores on the body, the greater the degree of chronic inflammation.
+Simply carrying fat stores on the body causes a low-grade inflammation.
+The more fat a person stores on the body, the greater the degree of chronic inflammation.
 This inflammation takes a toll on the body, resulting in various metabolic diseases and inflammatory diseases.
-Of course, fat loss can reduce obesity-induced inflammation5,6; but weight loss is difficult for many people.
+Weight stored around the waist is especially dangerous and is a main risk factor for cardiovascular disease.

 8 Ways Men Can Avoid Obesity-Induced Inflammation

 Men who follow these wellness tips support their personal health and may reduce the risk and severity of obesity-induced inflammation.

 Make a short list of small steps (reminders in your iPhone can work) that you are willing to take in order to be in control of a better life for yourself: